Bayern tops Barça 3-0, United loses, Lukaku powers Chelsea

 However, United defender Aaron Wan-Bissaka was sent off in the 35th for a bad challenge and the home team pressed its advantage in the final third of the game.

-Nicolas Moumi Ngamaleu equalized in the 66th and Siebatcheu capitalized on a poor back pass from Jesse Lingard to score Bern’s dramatic winner in the last minute of injury time.
+Nicolas Moumi Ngamaleu equalized in the 66th and Pefok capitalized on a poor back pass from Jesse Lingard to score Bern’s dramatic winner in the last minute of injury time.

 Robin Gosens’ equalizer earned Italian team Atalanta a 2-2 draw at Villarreal in the other Group F game.